 - Neighbourhood Parks;

 - Urban Squares;

-- Plazas;
+- Plazas:

 - Pocket Parks;

 - Sliver Spaces;

 - Pedestrian Mews;

 - Privately Owned Public Spaces (POPS); and,

 - Strata Parks.

-space for private residents and public users.
+POPS should provide attractive, comfortable amenity space for private residents and public users.

 As new development occurs, specifically midand high-rise projects in the Urban Centres, POPS will be important in offsetting increased densities by providing a variety of unique and engaging public spaces for all residents of Newmarket to enjoy.